 “The following is a high-brow, high-IQ classical curriculum, which has been adopted by homeschoolers and classical schools.
 The creators of this free online curriculum have sought to address the lack of any sound online classical curriculum.
 Based upon the 19th-century German-Latin method and following the great-books model, this curriculum often attempts to be highbrow, emphasizing the best of occidental traditions while avoiding the anti-Western political correctness one finds in public schools.”

+This is an old resource, but it has some useful ideas.
 Each grade has a book and materials list to work from.
 Many of the books can be obtained for free or from your local library.
 Other subjects that cost (math, etc.) can be replaced with freebies.
 There is an emphasis on learning Latin, German, and reading many classics like Livy’s Rome and Plato (which I find dreadfully boring).
 I like some of the earlier grade’s book recommendations.
-If I were looking for a free curriculum, I wouldn’t love this one, but some of you may!
+If I were looking for a free curriculum, I wouldn’t love this one, but it’s nice to have options and you can see what an entire study looks like for each grade!

 Core Knowledge Grades: K-12